Liquidation is essentially:-

 Depending on the type of business Liquidation, employees may receive redundancy payments from the Government.

 Liquidation is a controlled and professional process, giving order to a company that needs to wind up.

 If you are thinking of closing down a company and going through Liquidation, the process needs to be advertised in the London Gazette.

 This allows all creditors to have a fair chance of being alerted and submitting their claims in a legal and stress-free fashion.

 Directors of the business get a clean break once the process is complete.
 They can buy back company assets if certain criteria are met.

 For example, assets might be advertised to the public.
 However, if directors’ bids are higher than those of any creditors, the directors may be able to legally buy back those assets.

 It is important directors are honest with staff and all have a clear understanding of their firm’s financial situation.

 The Liquidator will need detailed information about this, so it is best to have organised records and accounts at the ready.

-If you feel as though Liquidation is the best option for your business, the first thing to do is to get in touch with Hudson Weir.
+If you feel as though Liquidation is the best option for your business, and you want to dissolve a company, the first thing to do is get in touch with Hudson Weir.